reid23/yet-another-pompfen-store/README.md

  - For the blade, you need to use a single piece of foam, which you can get from either pipe insulation which you take a slice out of to make the ID match the core, or from a solid noodle with a hole cut through the center (this is preferred because the seam is not a weak point)
      - see my coring jig: https://www.printables.com/model/1233976-pompf-coring-jig
  - For a staff guard, you need the ID to be large enough to fit around all the other hardware.
 I have used pipe insulation for this because I think a larger diameter guard is easier to block with.
 If you want a smaller guard, normal (non-solid) pool noodle works as well (just be sure to change `GUARD_OD`).
- - The tip should be 33mm thick on top of the EPP.
+ - The tip should be 37.3mm thick on top of the EPP.
  - An additional buffer of 50mm of foam behind the EPP can help it degrade less when chainbreaking.
 The 50mm buffer can then be replaced easily.
      - you don't need to tape this in place if you have a tight cover

 ### `blade_f`
- - print with the wider flange on TOP. spline components need a tiny amount of support (helps tie everything together on the base too so they don't break apart as easily during printing and removal)
- - insert a pause right before the top flange is printed so you can insert the EPP.
-If it's not a secure enough press fit, tape it down.
+ - print flange side down or elephant foot can mess with the spline geometry

 ### `blade_m`
  - print with the splines at the top to prevent elephant foot from making it not fit into blade_f nicely
  - brim recommended; there's not much contact area

 ### `tip_thread_m`
- - print with the threaded part on top. insert a pause before the top flange so you can insert the EPP.
- - the super skinny vertical bit between the main part and the big extra flange is sacrificial (as well as that big flange).
-It's so that you can print this at the same time as blade_f and put the pause to insert the EPP at the same height.
-     - you need support for the small face that is connected to the skinny cylinder.
-Be sure to set the “snug” support style so that the EPP still fits around it.
  - use at least 5 perimeters; this part takes a lot of load.
+ - print with flat side down (thread up on top)

 ### `pommel`
  - add a cylinder modifier centered at z=10 with h=10mm, d=25mm and set its infill percentage to like 70 or 80%.
 This helps prevent anyone from feeling the core, and reinforces the place that takes a lot of load